Pine Ridge Indian Reservation: Indian Reorganization Act

-During the 1930s, President Franklin D. Roosevelt's administration made changes in federal policy to improve conditions for American Indians.
+In the 1930s, President Franklin D. Roosevelt's administration made changes in federal policy to improve conditions for American Indians.
 In response to complaints about corruption and injustices in the BIA management of reservations, Congress passed the Indian Reorganization Act of 1934, permitting tribal nations to reorganize with self-government.
 It encouraged them to adopt a model of elected representative governments and elected tribal chairmen or presidents, with written constitutions.
 While tribes welcomed taking back more control of their government, this change eroded the power and structure of the traditional hereditary leaders of the clan system.

 The Oglala Sioux Tribe developed a tribal government along democratic constitutional lines, with a chairman to be elected for a two-year term.
 This short term makes it difficult for leaders to accomplish longer-term projects, but the tribe has not changed its constitution.
 The BIA still has had the ability to oversee some tribal operations, including the police.
 Historically BIA tribal police were often assigned from other Indian tribes rather than representing local people and understanding their culture, which created tensions.

-Many traditionalists among the Oglala Lakota never supported the new style of government; tribal elders were still respected, and there were multiple lines of authority and influence among different groups on the reservation.
+Many traditionalists among the Oglala Lakota never supported the new style of government.
+Tribal elders were still respected, and there were multiple lines of authority and influence among different groups on the reservation.
 Political factions also formed between those who were mixed-bloods or had urban experiences, and those who were full-bloods and tended to be more traditional in practices and culture.

-The people continued to be under assimilation pressure: through the early part of the century, many children were sent away to Indian boarding schools where they were usually required to speak English and were prohibited from speaking Lakota; they were usually expected to practice Christianity rather than native religions.
+The people continued to be under assimilation pressure: through the early part of the century, many children were sent away to Indian boarding schools where they were usually required to speak English and were prohibited from speaking Lakota.
+They were usually expected to practice Christianity rather than native religions.
 In the late 20th century, many of these institutions were found to have had staff who abused the children in their care.